Labor Cost in Recipe Items - FAQs

 Default Recipe Cost Type for Recipe Reporting: This field only displays if you enable the Labor Cost feature.
 Your selection will become the default for all of the reports that include recipe costs (Theoretical Cost of Sales, Theoretical Profit from Sales, Menu Engineering, etc.), but you can override the default when you run these reports.
 There are three default options (see below):

-COGS Only: The COGS only default will exclude labor costs from the reports that utilize recipe costs as the default.
+COGS Only: The COGS-only default will exclude labor costs from the reports that utilize recipe costs as the default.
 For example, if the Theoretical Cost of Sales report is run for COGS only then the recipe cost of the menu items in the report will only include the food or beverage ingredient costs.

-Labor Cost Only: The Labor Cost only default will exclude food and beverage ingredient costs from the reports that utilize recipe costs as the default.
+Labor Cost Only: The Labor Cost Only default will exclude food and beverage ingredient costs from the reports that utilize recipe costs as the default.
 For example, if the Theoretical Cost of Sales report is run for Labor only then the recipe cost of the menu items in the report will only include the labor costs.

 Prime Cost (both): The Prime Cost default will include food/ beverage and labor costs in the reports that utilize recipe costs as the default.
 For example, if the Theoretical Cost of Sales report is run for Prime Cost then all food, beverage, and labor costs for the menu items in the report will be included.